neil-lindquist/neil-lindquist.github.io/index.md

 My hobbies include programming, rowing and board games.
 My hobby programming spans a variety of small projects, primarily involving Common Lisp.
-The most notable of these projects is the [SLIMA plugin for Atom](https://atom.io/packages/slima), which enables interactive Common Lisp development in Atom.
+The most notable of these projects is the [SLIMA plugin for Pulsar](https://web.pulsar-edit.dev/packages/slima), which enables interactive Common Lisp development in Pulsar.